justinmahar/react-storage-complete/README.md

 });
 ```

-This is useful for compartmentalizing local settings for multiple purposes.
 For example, by using a user ID as the prefix, you can scope the stored data to the user and avoid mixing settings.

 ##### Namespacing Using User IDs